bic-sastra/BVbase/README.md

 SnpEff Database:

- The preloaded SnpEff database is available only for Pseudomonas aeruginosa.
+ The preloaded SnpEff database is available only for Pseudomonas aeruginosa.Download the files and save them in a single directory.
  If users require a database for any other species, they need to create a new SnpEff database manually.
 Link: https://drive.google.com/drive/folders/1truAY4y1EMY4DOBosNrYlJ67lLu76wGU?usp=sharing